BigDataCloudComputing/ShoppingCartApp/README.md

 # ShoppingCartApp

 You can clone from
 https://github.com/BigDataCloudComputing/ShoppingCartApp

-Pleae note that I have povided both ways of calculating checkour price in CheckOutBill.Scala Price=> Returns price without discount CheckOutPrice=>Returns Price with discount

-Three main classes are ((src/main/scala/sigsltd/shopping/)
-1) ShoppingCart => Defines Items that are eligible for check out which in this case is fruits
-2) CheckOutBill => Allows you to calculate teh correct price with orand without discount
+Three main classes are ((src/main/scala/sigsltd/shopping/) ●  ShoppingCart => Defines Items that are eligible for check out which in this case is fruits ●  CheckOutBill => Allows you to calculate the correct price with (using CheckoutPrice method) or without discount (using Price method)
-3) Discountcalculator= > Dfferent calculators for discount calculation
+●  Discountcalculator= > Dfferent calculators for discount calculation

-Unit tests defined for each of the above classed defined ((src/test/scala/sigsltd/shopping))
+Unit tests defined for each of the above classed defined (src/test/scala/sigsltd/shopping) ●  ShoppingCartTest
-1) ShoppingCartTest
-2) CheckOutBillTest
+●  CheckOutBillTest
-3) DiscountcalculatorTest
+●  DiscountcalculatorTest

-SPEC AS
+SPEC AS BELOW

 Pre-interview Exercise for Developer Candidates
 The following exercise will assess your ability to deliver well structured and maintainable